Candida Related Complex and Food Allergies

 There are a variety of DIY home methods of assessing our compatibility with certain foods.
 Careful observation and recording using a food diary and various methods of food elimination and reintroduction are possible.
 Muscle testing, is a sort of ‘body dowsing’ method to estimate the effect that a substance will have on your body.
 There are specialized organizations that offer workshops to help you develop these skills with the support of an instructor and a group.

 Allergy Testing Methods Available

 Skin Scratch Test

-Radioallergosorbent testing (RAST) is a highly specialized blood test to uncover IgE antibody allergic responses.
-It is not appropriate for food allergies, but useful for inhalant allergies.
-The test can produce 20 percent false positive and 20% false negatives and is very expensive.
+Radioallergosorbent testing (RAST) is a specialized blood test.
+It also uncovers IgE antibody allergic responses but inhalant allergies instead of food.
+The test can produce 20 percent false positive and 20% false negatives and is expensive.

 This is a blood test for foods.
 Live white blood cells are mixed with individual food antigens.
 A reaction to the combination indicates the presence of a sensitivity.
 This test is expensive and can show false negatives of food that has not recently been consumed.
 The skill of the technician reading the slides is crucial.

 The pulse test is done for one food at a time, usually after a fast (allergists use anywhere from a four hour to a four day fast).
 The pulse is counted every twenty minutes for an hour after exposure.
 If the baseline pulse reading increases or decreases by 20 or more beats per minute after exposure, an intolerance is presumed.
 It is time consuming and can be confounded by multiple conditions.